inductiva/inductiva/docs-sources/xbeach/paraview-for-visualization.md

 - `tintg = 5`: tells XBeach to write those global variables every few time steps; the low value generates enough frames for a smooth animation without creating huge files.

 ## Running the DELILAH case
 Below is a script to run the DELILAH case using the Inductiva API.
 It is configured to export simulation results in a .vtk format, via the `export_vtk` flag, which is compatible with ParaView for visualization.
+This specific example should take around 4 minutes on this machine.

 ```python
 import inductiva